Headphones · Side-by-side

 How they were tested head-to-head

-Both the HIFIMAN Arya Stealth and the HIFIMAN Edition XS ran on the same chain, driven from the same Denafrips Hades 12th headphone amplifier, fed from the Denafrips Enyo 15th Anniversary R-2R DAC, sourced from the Hermes 12th digital transport.
-The two pieces were volume-matched at the output and swapped between the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so the listener compared like for like every session.
-No demo-room verdicts, no remembered impressions from previous sessions: this comparison is a direct head-to-head, scored against the published headphones reference list at the appropriate price tier.
+Both the HIFIMAN Arya Stealth and the HIFIMAN Edition XS ran on the same chain, driven from the same HIFIMAN Serenade amp/DAC (Himalaya Pro R2R), fed bit-perfect from the Hermes 12th digital transport over USB.
+The two were volume-matched at the output and swapped across the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so every session compared like for like.
+No demo-room verdicts, no half-remembered impressions from an earlier listen: this is a direct head-to-head, scored against the published headphones reference list at the matching price tier.

 What the 0.0-point score gap actually means

 The score gap between the HIFIMAN Arya Stealth and the HIFIMAN Edition XS is within rounding distance of zero.
-Both pieces are characterised by the same rubric, against the same reference list, by the same listener - so when the numbers come this close, the differences are signature, not skill.
-Read the pros and cons side by side: where one piece's strength is the other's compromise is where you will hear it in real listening.
+Same rubric, same reference list, same ears - so when the numbers land this close, the differences are signature, not skill.
+Read the pros and cons side by side: wherever one piece's strength is the other's compromise is exactly where you'll hear it in real listening.

 What would flip the verdict

 Neither piece scores higher in any audible way, so the choice is character and context.
-Pick the HIFIMAN Arya Stealth if its pros sound like the system you are building; pick the HIFIMAN Edition XS if its first paragraph reads more like the music you actually play.
-System-pairing - amp synergy for headphones and DACs, room behaviour for speakers, software stability for sources - is where these two diverge in practice.
-Read the full reviews end to end: pros and cons summarise, but the prose tells you which one belongs in your chain.
+Take the HIFIMAN Arya Stealth if its pros sound like the system you're building; take the HIFIMAN Edition XS if its first paragraph reads more like the music you actually play.
+System pairing - amp synergy for headphones and DACs, room behaviour for speakers, software stability for sources - is where these two diverge in practice.
+Read both reviews end to end: the pros and cons summarise, but the prose tells you which one belongs in your chain.

 Full methodology, the published reference list, and the scoring rubric live on the about page.
 The reviews each include their own loaner disclosure, comparison list, and listening-window dates.